-Guidance information for volunteer fieldworkers in the UK
+Guidance information for volunteer fieldworkers

 The term fieldwork covers all types of ornithological survey and research work undertaken on behalf of the BTO, including counting, nest recording and ringing.
 This guide identifies some key issues that volunteers should consider while undertaking fieldwork in the UK.